Jackson Cates

-Jackson Cates (born September 28, 1997) is an American professional ice hockey center who is playing with the Rockford IceHogs in the American Hockey League (AHL).
+Jackson Cates (born September 28, 1997) is an American professional ice hockey center who is currently under contract with Nürnberg Ice Tigers in the Deutsche Eishockey Liga (DEL).
 He has previously played with the Philadelphia Flyers of the National Hockey League (NHL).

 Early life

 Cates was born on September 28, 1997, in Stillwater, Minnesota.
 He played ice hockey for the Stillwater Area High School Ponies, a tenure which included two state tournament appearances in 2014 and 2016.
 His career totals of 57 goals and 63 assists, for a total of 120 points, was the highest in school history, and at the end of his senior year, Cates was given the Herb Brooks Award, bestowed annually on the state tournament player who best demonstrates the values and traits exemplified by Herb Brooks.

 Playing career

 Amateur

 Cates played junior ice hockey with the Waterloo Black Hawks of the United States Hockey League.
 He scored a hat trick with the team on January 28, 2018, in a 7–3 rout of the Cedar Rapids RoughRiders.

 Cates originally committed to play hockey at Michigan Tech, but decided to sign a National Letter of Intent with the University of Minnesota Duluth in August 2017 so that he could play alongside his younger brother.
 In his junior season, Cates posted 27 points (11 goals and 16 assists) in 28 games with the Bulldogs.